TylerPollard410/Florida-Coral-Bleaching/README.md

 - The overlay allows for direct comparison between counties, highlighting relative differences in bleaching probabilities.

-- Monroe County stands out with the most extreme bleaching peak in 2014-2015.
+- Monroe and Miami-Dade Counties stand out with the most extreme bleaching peak in 2014-2015.

-- Palm Beach County maintains relatively low bleaching levels compared to other regions.

-- The synchronized bleaching peaks across counties suggest that widespread regional environmental drivers, such as temperature anomalies, are at play.
+- The relatively synchronized bleaching peaks across counties suggest that widespread regional environmental drivers, such as temperature anomalies, are at play.

 While this plot removes individual county facets, it retains the key